-Teenaged girls from Sheepshead Bay are less likely to receive the full human papillomavirus (HPV) vaccine series than teens in Brooklyn and citywide.
-Sheepshead Bay adults are less likely to get tested for HIV than NYC adults.
+Compared with teens citywide, teenaged girls from Bay Ridge and Dyker Heights are less likely to receive the full human papillomavirus (HPV) vaccine series.
+Bay Ridge and Dyker Heights adults are also less likely to get tested for HIV than adults citywide.
+Bay Ridge and Dyker Heights has one of the lowest adult flu vaccination rates in the city.